Close

 The following travelers can enter without a visa:

-• 30-day visa-free stay: Most countries including USA, Canada, Australia, UK, EU member states, Japan, South Korea, Singapore, Malaysia, Thailand, Brazil, and others
+• 30-day visa-free stay: Nationals from most countries including USA, Canada, Australia, UK, EU member states, Japan, South Korea, Singapore, Malaysia, Thailand, and others

-• 59-day visa-free stay: Citizens of Brazil and Israel under special arrangements
+• 59-day visa-free stay: Brazilian and Israeli nationals under special bilateral arrangements

 Essential Entry Requirements